- Code POGO8220

 - Unit Value 6 units

-Learning Outcomes1.
+Upon successful completion, students will have the knowledge and skills to:1.
 Become familiar with the brief history of Japan’s economic development and features of Japan’s economic institutions, political system and society

 2. Be able to identify and critically analyse a major reform priority for Japan